The Adventure of the Dying Detective

-Plot summary
+Plot

 Dr. Watson is called to tend Holmes, who is apparently dying of a rare tropical disease, Tapanuli fever, contracted while he was on a case.
 Watson is shocked, not having heard about his friend's illness.
 Mrs. Hudson says that Holmes has neither eaten nor drunk anything in three days.

 Holmes instructs Watson not to come near him, because the illness is highly infectious.
 In fact, he scorns to be treated by Watson and insults his abilities, astonishing and hurting the doctor.
 Although Watson wishes to examine Holmes himself or call in a specialist, Holmes demands that Watson wait several hours before seeking help.
 While Watson waits, he examines several objects in Holmes's room.
-Holmes grows angry when Watson touches items explaining that he does not like his things touched.
+Holmes grows angry when Watson touches a small ivory box, ordering Watson to put it down and sit still.

 At six o'clock, Holmes tells Watson to turn the gaslight on, but only half-full.
 He then instructs Watson to bring Mr Culverton Smith of 13 Lower Burke Street to see Holmes, but to make sure that Watson returns to Baker Street before Smith arrives.

 Watson goes to Smith's address.
 Although Smith refuses to see anyone, Watson forces his way in.
 Once Watson explains his errand on behalf of Sherlock Holmes, Smith's attitude changes drastically.
 Smith agrees to come to Baker Street within a half hour.
 Watson excuses himself, saying that he has another appointment, and returns to Baker Street before Smith's arrival.